Authorities still searching for suspect in shooting of 2 Minnesota state lawmakers

-Democratic former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home.
+Former House Speaker Melissa Hortman and her husband, Mark, were killed in their Brooklyn Park home early Saturday.
 Sen. John Hoffman, also a Democrat, and his wife, Yvette, were injured at their Champlin address, about 9 miles (about 15 kilometers) away.

-Drew Evans, superintendent of the Minnesota Bureau of Criminal Apprehension, said at an afternoon news conference that authorities were looking for 57-year-old Vance Boelter and he had not yet been caught.

-Authorities displayed a photo of Boelter wearing a tan cowboy hat that was taken Saturday and asked the public to report sightings.
-Evans said investigators obtained video as well.
+Authorities identified the suspect as 57-year-old Vance Boelter, and the FBI issued a reward of up to $50,000 for information leading to his arrest and conviction.
+They shared a photo taken Saturday of Boelter wearing a tan cowboy hat and asked the public to report sightings.
+Hundreds of law enforcement officers fanned out in the search for the suspect.

-The early morning attacks prompted warnings to other elected officials around the state and the cancellation of planned “No Kings” demonstrations against President Donald Trump.
-Authorities said the suspect had “No Kings” flyers in his car and writings mentioning the names of the victims as well as other lawmakers and officials, though they could not say if he had any other specific targets.
+The attacks prompted warnings to other state elected officials and the cancellation of planned "No Kings" demonstrations against President Donald Trump, though some went ahead anyway.
+Authorities said the suspect had "No Kings" flyers in his car and writings mentioning the names of the victims as well as other lawmakers and officials, though they could not say if he had any other specific targets.

-A Minnesota official told The Associated Press that the suspect’s writings also contained information targeting prominent lawmakers who have been outspoken in favor of abortion rights.
+A Minnesota official told AP the suspect’s writings also contained information targeting prominent lawmakers who have been outspoken in favor of abortion rights.
 The official spoke on the condition of anonymity because the investigation was ongoing.

 The shootings happened at a time when political leaders nationwide have been attacked, harassed and intimidated amid deep political divisions.

-“We must all, in Minnesota and across the country, stand against all forms of political violence,” Walz, a Democrat, said at a news conference.
-“Those responsible for this will be held accountable.”
+“We must all, in Minnesota and across the country, stand against all forms of political violence,” said Walz, a Democrat.
+He also ordered flags to fly at half-staff in Hortman's honor.

+“Such horrific violence will not be tolerated in the United States of America.
+God Bless the great people of Minnesota, a truly great place!”
+President Donald Trump said in a statement.

 Police responded to reports of gunfire at the Hoffmans' home shortly after 2 a.m., Champlin police said, and found the couple with multiple gunshot wounds.

-“When officers confronted him, the individual immediately fired upon the officers who exchanged gunfire, and the suspect retreated back into the home” and escaped, Brooklyn Park Police Chief Mark Bruley said.
+“When officers confronted him, the individual immediately fired upon the officers who exchanged gunfire, and the suspect retreated back into the home” and escaped on foot, Brooklyn Park Police Chief Mark Bruley said.

 Multiple bullet holes could be seen in the front door of Hoffman’s home.

-Trump said in a White House statement that the FBI would join in the investigation.

-“Our Attorney General, Pam Bondi, and the FBI, are investigating the situation, and they will be prosecuting anyone involved to the fullest extent of the law.
-Such horrific violence will not be tolerated in the United States of America.
-God Bless the great people of Minnesota, a truly great place!”

 Hortman, 55, had been the top Democratic leader in the state House since 2017.
-She led House Democrats in a three-week walkout at the beginning of this year's session in a power struggle with Republicans.
-Under a power sharing agreement, she turned the gavel over to the top Republican, Rep. Lisa Demuth, and assumed the title speaker emerita.
+She led Democrats in a three-week walkout at the beginning of this year's session in a power struggle with Republicans.
+Under a power sharing agreement, she turned the gavel over to Republican Rep. Lisa Demuth and assumed the title speaker emerita.

-Walz called her a “formidable public servant, a fixture and a giant in Minnesota every day, determined to make this state a better place.”
+Walz called her a “formidable public servant, a fixture and a giant in Minnesota."

 Hortman and her husband had two adult children.